ViacheslavDanilov/hsi_analysis/README.md

 # Segmentation and analysis of hyperspectral images
-This repository is dedicated to the segmentation of [hyperspectral images](https://en.wikipedia.org/wiki/Hyperspectral_imaging) during experimental surgery in animals.
+This repository is dedicated to the segmentation of [hyperspectral images](https://en.wikipedia.org/wiki/Hyperspectral_imaging) during experimental animal surgery.

 ## Requirements